elokaagu/rhood-app/TESTING_GUIDE.md

 1. **Check console logs** - Look for the messages above
 2. Run `database/test-messages-quick.sql` to verify messages are in database
-3. Check app logs for thread ID mismatches
+3. Check app logs for thread ID mismatchesew
 4. Verify RLS policies were applied correctly
 5. Check that you're testing with an **accepted connection**